emptynick/breville-barista-touch/Readme.md

 ### Pressure sensor

 There is a sensor on the PCB which was connected to a hose leading to the venturi valve.
-It is marked `FN9520` and googling this leads me to the [Amsys SM9520A](https://www.amsys-sensor.com/products/ceramic-and-silicon-pressure-measuring-cells/sm95g-low-pressure-sensor-die/) a low differential pressure sensor die.
+It is labeled `F9520` and googling this leads me to the [Amsys SM9520A](https://www.amsys-sensor.com/products/ceramic-and-silicon-pressure-measuring-cells/sm95g-low-pressure-sensor-die/) a low differential pressure sensor die.

 ## Power PCB